 Now it is time to take and pass the Medical College Admission Test, most commonly referred to as the MCAT.
 You'll take this test in your senior year at college.

-It takes some people a few tries to pass the MCAT.
-You can take the MCAT 3 times in a year, 4 times in 2 years, and 7 times all together.
+It takes some people a to pass the MCAT.
+You can take the MCAT 3 times in a year, 4 times in 2 years, and 7 times altogether.
 There are also plenty of helpful resources out there to help you practice for this exam.

 After you finish medical school it will be time to complete a surgical residency.
 This where you can start to specialize in a certain area of surgery like orthopedic, neurological, cardiovascular, thoracic, obstetrical, pediatric, or reconstructive surgery.
 You will do all this while still under the guidance of other experienced surgeons.
 A surgical residency usually lasts about 5 years.